 VII.
 RELOCATION BUDGET

-SHA has budgeted $$7.for the Clarendon Hill relocation effort (See Appendix J; Relocation Budget).
+The development team has budgeted $$7.7M for the Clarendon Hill relocation effort (See Appendix J; Relocation Budget).

 VIII FAILURE OF RESIDENTS TO ADHERE TO THIS PLAN

 SHA will exercise its authority judiciously in order to ensure residents comply with this Relocation Plan and enable the redevelopment activities to occur in a timely fashion.